 Each year we deal with hundreds of individual enquiries about many different issues which affect children and young people.
 Some recent examples include issues such as bullying, school transport, special educational needs provision, post primary places, health provision and difficulties at school.

 All enquiries are dealt with on a confidential basis, unless information is given which raises child protection concerns.
 In these circumstances NICCY has a duty to report the matter to the relevant authorities.

 We provide assistance, advice, support, or signposting whichever is most suitable depending on the individual circumstances of the enquiry.

 We can help with enquiries regarding children and young people up to age 18 and in some circumstances 21 years of age.

-If we cannot help we will be able to refer you to someone else who can.
+To ask for assistance with a complaint, please complete our Referral Form.
+If we cannot help due to restrictions on our remit, we will try to refer you to someone else who can.